-[12] It was the Complainant's position that the subject assessment was incorrect and argued the assessed office rate of \$20.00 was inconsistent with market comparables which suggested the correct office rent for the subject was \$18.00 per square foot.

-In support of the Complainant's position, an analysis of the lease rates for 2012 Downtown A, B and C Class office rent rates was submitted.
+- [11] It was the Complainant's position that the subject assessment was incorrect and argued the assessed office rate of \$20.00 was inconsistent with market comparables which suggested the correct office rent for the subject was \$18.00 per square foot. - [12] In support of the Complainant's position, an analysis of the lease rates for 2012 Downtown A, B and C Class office rent rates was submitted.
 (C1, Pg.
-58-68) The analysis looked at the leases in DT1 and DT2 market zones and produced statistical results for weighted average, maximum and minimum rents, mean and median values.
+64-74) The analysis looked at the leases in DT1 and DT2 market zones and produced statistical results for weighted average, maximum and minimum rents, mean and median values.
 Sub-analyses of the leases were calculated based on DT1 leases only, the removal of atypical leases, leases greater than 3 year terms and full floor leases.
-The results for the lease analysis are summarized below, including the results of the Class A - Old and A- submitted in the rebuttal document: (C2, Pg.
+The results for the lease analysis are summarized below showing the rates per square foot, including the results of the Class A Old and A- (A Minus) submitted in the rebuttal document: (C2, Pg.
 14-16)